OpenLEADR/openleadr-example-ven/README.md

 * VEN code example reads electric meter BACnet MSTP device `12345:2 analogInput 2 presentValue`
 * One discoverable BACnet object or point named `ADR-Event-Level` would be BACnet discoverable to the buildings control system
-* App is flexible to also write directly to the control is system if more desired than providing "discoverable" BACnet objects
+* App is flexible to also write directly to the control is system if more desired than providing a "discoverable" BACnet object to represent the ADR signal

-## 2. Install requirements
+## 2. Run app
 ```shell
   $ python ven_baco.py
  ```